 This comes from extroverted thinking and sensing.
 They’re very outwardly and externally focused.
 Paying attention to others and generally being competitive in nature.
 They wish to climb up the social status hierarchy, and one way to do that is to be in direct competition with others.

 Cold & Aloof

-Their preference for being logical means they can seem unemotional and uncompassionate.
+The ESTJ preference for being logical means they can seem unemotional and non-compassionate.
 They prefer to be honest rather than sparing somebody’s feelings.
-Generally emotions take a back seat, unless they’re under stress or suffering in some way.
+Generally, emotions take a back seat, unless they’re under stress or suffering in some way.

 As feeling is their interior function, they can have difficulty with regulating and controlling emotions in stressful situations.
 They will also likely suffer more initially from relationship breakups, or the loss of someone close.

-They can be intelligent and quick thinking, however their temperament is geared for the here and now, not likely to engage or be interested in deep intellectual conversation.
+The ESTJ personality can be intelligent and quick thinking.
+However, their temperament is geared for the here and now, they are not likely to engage or be interested in deep intellectual conversation.

 - Miranda Bailey (Grey’s Anatomy)

 - Robb Stark (Game of Thrones)